-On this page, you will find information on grants awarded by the Committee on African Studies, general information and funding opportunities for language programs both on and off campus, as well as external sources of funding such as campus employment opportunities, including two new teaching opportunities in Dakar for 2018.
+On this page, you will find information on grants awarded by the Committee on African Studies, general information and funding opportunities for language programs both on and off campus, as well as external sources of funding such as campus employment opportunities.

 African Studies Grants: University of Chicago